aiden898/P2P_FileTransferTool-v1.0/README.md

 Receiver.py goes to the device that you want to receive the file from

-Sender.py goes to the host 'the device that haves the file you want to send' from a picked file you input to the prompt
+Sender.py goes to the host 'the device that haves the file you want to send' from a file location you input to the prompt